SYDsCorner/Credit_Risk_Analysis/README.md

    - the balanced accuracy score: **66%**
    - the precision and recall scores (high_risk):
       - The sensitivity/recall (71%) is more than the precision (1%)
-      - means that it is risk resulting in a number of false positives
+      - there are **many false positives** (predicted high risk but actually low risk)
+      - making this a poor algorithm for this dataset
 --------------------------------------------------------

 ![2 SMOTE ](https://user-images.githubusercontent.com/89308251/147292943-8b451544-8d70-49c6-b58e-6d4452643151.png)